 I’m Getting Workers’ Compensation.
 Why Do I Want to File a Third-Party Claim?

 A workers’ compensation claim will cover your medical costs and a portion of the wages you were not able to earn because of the injury.
 You won’t receive all your lost income and you won’t receive compensation or pain and suffering, emotional distress or other non-economic damages.
 Therefore, a third-party lawsuit is often worth significantly more than a workers’ compensation claim.

-To discuss your own case and learn more about filing a third-party claim for a workplace accident, contact the personal injury attorneys at Ostroff Injury Law.
+To discuss your own case and learn more about filing a third-party claim for a workplace accident, contact the personal injury attorneys at Ostroff Godshall Injury and Accident Lawyers.